TurnOffTheTV/mediascript/README.md

 TypeScript library for interfacing with MediaShout 7 files

+This is a work-in-progress, if you find any bugs, post them in the Issues tab.

 **This project is not affiliated with MediaShout in any way.**

 ## Supported Filetypes